deepakkadarivel/zincvocabulary/README.md

-##Problem Statement
+React dev example with Redux and Jest

-Implement a 2-step wizard to create a set of frequently occurring words from the provided passage.
+Sample 2-step wizard to create a set of frequently occurring words from the provided passage.

 In Step 1, the user should be able to paste a large piece of text in the text box.
 When the user clicks "Next", find the 10 most frequently occurring words from the passage and show them in Step 2.